NEOSEC

 The Ocean Literacy Summit is a biennial conference that brings together educators and scientists from across New England and surrounding states for the purpose of sharing new marine science and oceanographic developments along with new approaches and successful programs for teaching ocean science in both formal and informal educational settings.
 To demonstrate the power of collaboration and communication among professionals in these sectors, all of the Summit’s concurrent sessions feature scientists and educators as co-presenters.

-2025: 20 years of Ocean Literacy
+2025: Knowing the Ocean: 20 years of Ocean Literacy

 November 6 – 7, 2025